The VIEWPixx3 /OLED user manual is still under development. If you have any questions, please contact our support team at support@vpixx.com.

 Warm-up time

-Even with a state-of-the-art cooling system, the VIEWPixx3 /OLED still requires certain commercial OLED features for protecting the screen and ensuring a long lifespan.
+Even with a state-of-the-art cooling system, the VIEWPixx3 /OLED still uses commercial OLED protection features to help protect the panel and extend its lifespan.
+Because these features can affect stimulus presentation, the display provides two operating modes:

 |---|---|---|---|